Oxalic Acid Vaporization for Varroa Mite Control

 As long as the outside temperature is at least 37° F for a couple of hours following treatment – you are good to go.

 It is not necessary to create a tight seal for the hive.
 If you have screened bottom boards – insert a grid during treatment.
+Have something to temporarily close the hive entrance and any large openings for a few minutes.

 With a good wand, it should only take 2.5 – 3 minutes to vaporize your OA crystals.

-Varroa mites are a bigger problem in some areas.
+This depends on several factors including the genetics of your bees and where you live.
 Whenever you treat your colony, be sure to do another mite check in a couple of weeks to make sure it worked.